 1. Conversion and usage rates

 Conversion rates are an important metric for many different parts of business.
-We know our marketing funnel is working when we have high conversion rates on landing pages, and we know our sales team is effective when we have high conversion rates of leads to customers.
+When comparing marketing funnel vs sales funnel, we know our marketing funnel is working when we have high conversion rates on landing pages, and we know our sales team is effective when we have high conversion rates of leads to customers.

 When it comes to customer experience, these numbers can be important to look at to also indicate that users are actually enjoying their journey with you.
 Pay attention to the percentage of users responding to feedback forms, or the percentage of users who utilize customer experience tools such as chat functions, demo requests, or tutorials.